autopear/YCSB/asterixdb/README.md

 -->

 # AsterixDB for YCSB
-This driver is a binfing for the This driver is a binding for the YCSB facilities to operate against a AsterixDB Server cluster.
+This driver is a binding for the YCSB facilities to operate against a AsterixDB Server cluster.
 Tested on version 0.9.4.

 ## Quickstart